 Configuration options and considerations

 There are many different configuration options to consider as you set up and maintain MariaDB.
-The following sections will discuss authentication, passwords, networking, using MariaDB as a Docker image, and additional considerations for future MariaDB upgrades.
+The following sections will discuss authentication, passwords, networking, Docker image usage, and additional considerations for future upgrades.

-2. Windows: In Windows environments, you can use the named pipe plugin, which provides similar functionality for Windows-based deployments.
-This plugin allows the user to use operating system credentials when connecting to MariaDB via named pipe on Windows.
+2. Windows: In Windows environments, you can use the named pipe plugin, which provides similar functionality for Windows-based deployments — it allows users to use operating system credentials when connecting to MariaDB on Windows.

-MariaDB allows for multiple authentication methods per user.
-This provides greater flexibility where users can authenticate using Unix socket, or if that doesn't work, to use a password.
+MariaDB allows for multiple authentication methods.
+This provides greater flexibility where users can authenticate using a Unix socket or, if that doesn't work, use a password.

-Additionally, you can install the cracklib-password-check plugin to make sure MariaDB users create complex, non-trivial passwords at all times — an important step in maximizing security.
+Additionally, you can install the cracklib-password-check plugin to ensure users create complex, non-trivial passwords at all times — an essential step in maximizing security.

 If you must store passwords, we suggest you follow these specific best practices:

 - Make sure server passwords are encrypted.
 Note that the default in MariaDB is sha 1, which is no longer considered secure.